imagitama/phasmophobia-site/faq/index.md

 ### How do I turn off the car alarm?

 Pick up the car key somewhere in the house (usually at the front door in a bowl) and use it on the driver's side door of the car.

+### How do I find the Ouija Board?

+It has a chance to spawn on any map and is not guaranteed.
+They are hidden in garages or cabinets.
+Using the board will drop your sanity very quickly!

 ## Items